 Once you've selected the correct repository, choose which branch you want commits to be pushed to and synced from.

-When syncing for the first time, you'll have the option to sync GitBook -> GitLab, or GitLab -> GitBook.
+When syncing for the first time, you'll have the option to sync in one of two directions:

 You're good to go.
 You'll notice that if your space was in live edit mode, it's now locked for live edits.
 This allows GitBook to reliably sync content to your repository when change requests are merged in GitBook, rather than the constant noise of trying to sync live edits!